Skip to content

 Photodiode / Optical Sensor Signal Conditioning

-Photodiodes produce current proportional to incident light.
-A transimpedance amplifier (TIA) converts this to voltage:
+Photodiodes generate current proportional to incident light.
+That current could be anywhere from picoamps in darkness to hundreds of microamps in bright light.
+A transimpedance amplifier (TIA) converts this current to a voltage you can actually measure:

 Vout=Iphoto×RfV_{out} = I_{photo} \times R_f